 AQMD Rule 1166 permit application.

 AQMD Rule 1166 compliance is a requirement for contaminated soil excavation.
 Although this process is costly, the fines and penalties for violating them are more.
 Thus, its best to consult an proper environmental engineering firm.
 Moreover, a Phase 1 Environmental Site Assessment at the purchase stage is the best recommendation for staying one step ahead.
 If contaminated soil becomes apparent during the assessment, a proper budget can be set.

 Information about a retest methane test can be difficult to find.
-Sometimes a methane test will result in high results at a property.
+Sometimes a methane test will indicate high results at a property.
 On rare occasions, developers will ask if a retest methane test can be done.
 Is this possible?
 And is this ethical?
-Whatever the decision, there is a possible legal requirement to still submit the original test data that reports highest methane levels.
+Whatever the decision, there is a general requirement to additionally submit the original test data (whether it reports higher or lower methane levels).
 This is a public health concern.
 The rule is to submit the original report with the retest methane test report for the agency to ultimately review.
-More than likely, the agency will go with the highest result, as a matter of public safety.
+And even when multiple reports indicate various data; the agency, more than likely, will just choose to apply the highest overall results, as a matter of public safety.
+Updated October 2018.

 The Legal Requirement to Report all Methane Test Data

 High levels of methane soil gas become a matter of public health concern.
 Anyone that has discovered high levels of methane test results, is required to obey the California Health and Safety Codeand report results to LADBS and LAFD.
 In other jurisdictions, all potential public health hazards should also be reported to the appropriate agency for proper evaluation.

 Thus, the policy entails the appropriate agency receive a copy of each methane test report, including the original and retest methane test.